-The City of Marlborough is implementing invasive plant control on their land this spring.
-Most of this work will be occurring on the Old Concord Road trail.
+The City of Marlborough implemented significant invasive plant control on their land this spring.
+Most of this work was along the Old Concord Road trail.
 The City will work to reduce invasive plant abundance over the next few years.
 Funding is being provided by MassWildlife's Habitat Management Grant program.

 Phase II of our efforts to restore the globally rare Pitch-pine/scrub oak barrens at Memorial Forest was completed this past winter.
 We ask all visitors to stay on marked trails so that our restoration can be successful.

 Over the last five years, SVT has been removing and treating invasive plants throughout the Memorial Forest.
 Many volunteer groups have been manually removing glossy buckthorn.
 SVT hired a contractor to conduct cut and dab treatments of larger invasive shrubs along the Cranberry Brook and Hop Brook corridors (with necessary approvals from the Sudbury Conservation Commission).
 These efforts will improve plant diversity over time and mitigate the spread of invasive plants to other areas.

 The City of Marlborough is focusing on continued invasive plant control over the next couple of years, before conducting any further tree removal or prescribed fire.
 The City was recently awarded a grant from MassWildlife to implement invasive plant control this spring, 2017.

 This project is part of a larger statewide and regional effort to protect biological diversity.
 Below are quotes from some of our partners and other conservation professionals.